databrickslabs/jupyterlab-integration/README.md

         - torchvision==0.3.0
     ```

-- Ask for an environment name (default is the remote cluster name):
+- ask for an environment name (default is the remote cluster name):

-    ```bash
+    ```text
         => Provide a conda environment name (default = bernhard-5.5-ml):
     ```

-- And finally installs the new environment:
+- and finally install the new environment:

-    ```bash
+    ```text
-    Installing conda environment bernhard-5.5-ml
+    * Installing conda environment bernhard-5.5-ml
     ...
     ```